sbibek086/Git-and-Github-Guides/README.md

  `Did you know that UNIX OS are designed to do just one thing better.
 Windows OS revolted against such specific purpose but were proprietary locked but LINUX also revolted against such UNIX style specific purpose and were Open source..`

 ---
-# Chapter 4 - Permission levels of different Roles in Personal repo (Organization Repo not covered)
+# Bootcamp Day 7 - Permission levels of different Roles in Personal repo (Organization Repo not covered)
 [Here is its official docu](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/permission-levels-for-a-user-account-repository#further-reading).
 We hope to convey this information little easier

 ![Permission-different-roles](https://user-images.githubusercontent.com/11883023/168208559-2db54797-73b2-4228-bc56-fbb8713090e3.png)

 ---
-# Chapter 5 - Developer Settings in Github
+# Bootcamp Day 8 - Developer Settings in Github
 Here, we are not talking about plain GUI settings like how your github profile theme would look -dark or white? ,or what your SSH or GPG keys of your github account should be
 But for now, we are talking about settings that you can adjust lot wholesome way like with scripts, rightly called Developer Settings, for which we have to go github_com/settings/apps | developers | tokens for github apps, OAuth *stands for Open Authorization* and Personal Access tokens respectively.
 Let's start with Personal Access tokens: